Develop Positive Relationship with Children, Young People and Others Involved in Their Care

 Topic Overview

-The LAO Level 3 Diploma for the Children and Young People's Workforce (QCF) is a comprehensive qualification designed for those working directly with children and young people in settings such as nurseries, schools, or residential care.
-It covers essential knowledge and skills for supporting development from birth to 19 years, including safeguarding, communication, and promoting positive outcomes.
-This diploma is a key stepping stone for roles like nursery nurse, teaching assistant, or early years practitioner, and it aligns with the Early Years Foundation Stage (EYFS) framework in England.
+The IAO Level 3 Diploma for the Children and Young People's Workforce is a comprehensive qualification designed for those working in early years settings, such as nurseries, preschools, and childminding services.
+It covers the knowledge and skills required to support children's development from birth to 19 years, with a focus on the Early Years Foundation Stage (EYFS) framework.
+This diploma is essential for practitioners aiming to become key workers, room leaders, or progress to higher-level study in childcare and education.

 Key Concepts